Inquiry set to examine maternity care at Nottingham hospital trust after mother and baby deaths

 “As families, we feel very powerful at the moment and we will not accept anything being watered down.
 We are not going away.”

-Lillian Greenwood, MP for Nottingham South, said she hoped the minister would be prepared to include families such as the Hawkins in any meeting about the trust.
+Lillian Greenwood, MP for Nottingham South, says she hoped the minister would be prepared to include families such as the Hawkins in any meeting about the trust.

-She said: “It’s essential that when she meets us Nadine Dorries also hears direct from families about their experiences.
+She says: “It’s essential that when she meets us Nadine Dorries also hears direct from families about their experiences.
 She needs to understand why MPs and parents are united in calling for a public inquiry, to finally ensure that lessons are learned and long overdue changes made to keep mothers and babies safe.”

 “I also welcome the news that there will be an independent review of maternity cases to scrutinise the reporting, investigation and monitoring of serious incidents by the trust.”